The Shirelles: Current versions of the group

-Today, the original members tour in different, separate, groups, although the trademark to the Shirelles name was eventually acquired by Lee.
-Shirley Owens performed on the Doo Wop 51 PBS special in 2000, and continues to tour under the name 'Shirley Alston Reeves and her Shirelles'.
+Today, the original members tour in different, separate groups, although the trademark to the Shirelles name was eventually acquired by Lee.
+One of the versions of the group had member Geraldine Crowell, who was the daughter of David Jones of The Rays.
+Shirley Owens performed on the Doo Wop 51 PBS special in 2000.
+She continued to tour under the name "Shirley Alston Reeves and her Shirelles".
+Shirley retired in 2020.
 Lee currently tours with new members, billed as "The Shirelles".
-Doris Coley died in Sacramento, California, on February 4, 2000, of breast cancer.
+Doris Coley died in Sacramento, California on February 4, 2000 of breast cancer.

 Deaths

-Addie Harris died from a heart attack at the age of 42 on June 10, 1982.
+Addie Harris died from a heart attack at the age of 41 on June 10, 1982.

-Doris Coley died of breast cancer at the age of 58 on February 5, 2000.
+Doris Coley died of breast cancer at the age of 58 on February 4, 2000.

 Style

 Wadhams, Nathan, and Lindsay describe the style of the Shirelles early work as "tight, almost doo-wop harmony".
 Owens's vocals, described by rock n' roll writer Alwyn W. Turner as being "wonderfully expressive", were capable of sounding "almost, but not quite" out of tune, which in his opinion lent Owens an innocent sound in her songs; music critic Albin Zak describes her vocals as being able to intone desire and vulnerability.
 The other members, singing backup, also convey what Michael Campbell, a professor of music at Western Illinois University, calls a "naive schoolgirl sound".
 The lyrics sung by the Shirelles tended to be fairly simple and "barely" concealed the subtexts of the songs.
 The songs were implicitly directed at female listeners, with the male subjects of songs being referred to as "he" instead of "you"; this was a change from previous female-written songs, which tended to be more gender neutral, and helped pave the way for the "confessional" songs of 70s singers like Joni Mitchell and Carole King.

 Musically, their works with Dixon were influenced by Brazilian baião and featured numerous instances of syncopation.